 We offer a professional confidential counselling service free of charge to help you have a smooth and positive learning experience.

-A Student Counsellor is on hand to assist you in coping with:
+A Student Counsellor is available for phone appointments to assist you in coping with:

 Counselling is not: